Are gerontology and geriatrics different?

 A degree in gerontology qualifies you for a career working directly with older people or indirectly for their benefit.
 In general, increases in both the number of older adults and their longevity assure an expanding job market for graduates with training in gerontology.
 Graduates from gerontology programs work for local and state agencies, non-profit organizations, health and long-term care institutions, financial and legal firms, as well as private companies that develop products and services for older adults.
-Specifically, graduates in gerontology are moving into positions with titles such as corporate gerontologist, aging planner, geriatric care manager, memory unit director, family caregiver specialist, in-home care supervisor, policy analyst, retirement property manager and marketing/development director, adult tourism coordinator, and innumerable other fascinating jobs.
+Specifically, graduates in gerontology are moving into positions with titles such as corporate gerontologist, aging planner, geriatric care manager, memory unit director, family caregiver specialist, in-home care supervisor, policy analyst, retirement property manager, marketing/development director, adult tourism coordinator, and innumerable other fascinating jobs.
 Envision your job title!

 Is there an internship component?